software-mansion/scarb/CONTRIBUTING.md

 # Contribution Guideline

 Scarb is actively developed and open for contributions!

-Want to get started?
+*Want to get started?*
-Grab any unassigned issue labeled with [`good-first-issue`](https://github.com/software-mansion/scarb/labels/good%20first%20issue)!
+Grab any unassigned issue labeled with [`help-wanted`](https://github.com/software-mansion/scarb/labels/help%20wanted)!

+*Looking for some easy warmup tasks?*
+Check out issues labeled with [`good-first-issue`](https://github.com/software-mansion/scarb/labels/good%20first%20issue)!

-Need some guidance?
+*Need some guidance?*
 Reach out to other developers on [Telegram](https://t.me/+G_YxIv-XTFlhNWU0) or open a [discussion](https://github.com/software-mansion/scarb/discussions) on GitHub!

 ## Environment setup